-Supported by the Center for Youth Ministry Studies, this 15-credit-hour certificate provides basic theoretical and practical training for those who intend on ministering with youth in church or parachurch organizations.
+Supported by the Center for Youth Ministry Studies, this 12-credit-hour certificate provides basic theoretical and practical training for those who intend on ministering with youth in church or parachurch organizations.
 The certificate can provide a concentration within a degree or be taken as a stand-alone program for non-degree seeking students.

-Required course (3 credit hours):
+Required courses (6 credit hours):

-CEDF 6300 Foundations of Youth Ministry
+CEDF 7200 Christian Education and Formation CEDF 6300 Foundations of Youth Ministry